 The rising appetite for flexible, serviced office space

-These factors have contributed to a rising appetite for flexibility, which has seen many businesses of all shapes, sizes and sectors opting for serviced office space, instead of a longer conventional lease.
+These factors have contributed to a rising appetite for flexibility, which has seen many businesses of all shapes, sizes and sectors opting for serviced office space in London, instead of a longer conventional lease.
 The growth in start-ups and SMEs has seen demand shift from a traditional corporate style to a more creative style office space.
 The serviced office market is evolving and adapting to accommodate these changing trends.
 Gone are the days of the bland, soulless serviced office; these days, the vast majority of serviced office providers allow occupiers to personalise their space.

 Boutique tech hub feel now available to all